nnorius/programming_projects/Games/Unity3D_BearSurvival/README.md

 BEAR SURVIVAL\
-Project 4 – Norfinn Norius
-Controls
+\
+Controls\
-Toggle Dev Mode – F1
+Toggle Dev Mode – F1\
-Toggle Exit Game Menu – ESC
+Toggle Exit Game Menu – ESC\
-Toggle Map - TAB
+Toggle Map - TAB\
-Movement – WASD
+Movement – WASD\
-Jump – Space
+Jump – Space\
-Run – Shift (held down while moving)
+Run – Shift (held down while moving)\
-Eat / Drink / Pickup – Left click
+Eat / Drink / Pickup – Left click\
-Consume Magic Mushrooms – 1
+Consume Magic Mushrooms – 1\
-Consume Health Mushrooms – 2
+Consume Health Mushrooms – 2\
-Consume Energy Mushrooms – 3
+Consume Energy Mushrooms – 3\

-Game
+\
+Game\
 You spawn on an island of bears surrounded by an ocean.
 Your goal is to get to the north west end of the island to a finish point.
 Anytime health, hunger, or thirst reaches 0 the player is respawned back at a random point.
 -	Anytime the player enters the ocean they steadily lose health until they leave the ocean